Yicz/ElasticSearch-Reference/11_Query_DSL/03_Full_text_queries/07_Simple_Query_String_Query.md

 Parameter | Description
 ---|---

-`query`

-|

-The actual query to be parsed.
+`query`| The actual query to be parsed.
 See below for syntax.

-`fields`

-|

-The fields to perform the parsed query against.
-Defaults to the `index.query.default_field` index settings, which in turn defaults to `_all`.
+`fields`| The fields to perform the parsed query against.
+Defaults to the `index.query.default_field` index settings, which inturn defaults to `_all`.

-`default_operator`

-|

-The default operator used if no explicit operator is specified.
-For example, with a default operator of `OR`, the query `capital of Hungary` is translated to `capital OR of OR Hungary`, and with default operator of `AND`, the same query is translated to `capital AND of AND Hungary`.
+`default_operator`| The default operator used if no explicit operator is specified.
+For example, with a default operator of `OR`, thequery `capital of Hungary` is translated to `capital OR of OR Hungary`, and with default operator of `AND`, the samequery is translated to `capital AND of AND Hungary`.
 The default value is `OR`.

-`analyzer`

-|

-The analyzer used to analyze each term of the query when creating composite queries.
+`analyzer`| The analyzer used to analyze each term of the query when creating composite queries.

-`flags`

-|

-Flags specifying which features of the `simple_query_string` to enable.
+`flags`| Flags specifying which features of the `simple_query_string` to enable.
 Defaults to `ALL`.

-`analyze_wildcard`

-|

-Whether terms of prefix queries should be automatically analyzed or not.
-If `true` a best effort will be made to analyze the prefix.
-However, some analyzers will be not able to provide a meaningful results based just on the prefix of a term.
+`analyze_wildcard`| Whether terms of prefix queries should be automatically analyzed or not.
+If `true` a best effort will be made toanalyze the prefix.
+However, some analyzers will be not able to provide a meaningful results based just on the prefixof a term.
 Defaults to `false`.

-`lenient`

-|

-If set to `true` will cause format based failures (like providing text to a numeric field) to be ignored.
+`lenient`| If set to `true` will cause format based failures (like providing text to a numeric field) to be ignored.

-`minimum_should_match`

-|

-The minimum number of clauses that must match for a document to be returned.
-See the [`minimum_should_match`](query-dsl-minimum-should-match.html) documentation for the full list of options.
+`minimum_should_match`| The minimum number of clauses that must match for a document to be returned.
+See the [`minimum_should_match`]query-dsl-minimum-should-match.html) documentation for the full list of options.

-`quote_field_suffix`

-|

-A suffix to append to fields for quoted parts of the query string.
-This allows to use a field that has a different analysis chain for exact matching.
-Look [here](recipes.html#mixing-exact-search-with-stemming) for a comprehensive example.
+`quote_field_suffix`| A suffix to append to fields for quoted parts of the query string.
+This allows to use a field that has a differentanalysis chain for exact matching.
+Look [here](recipes.html#mixing-exact-search-with-stemming) for a comprehensiveexample.

-`all_fields`

-|

-Perform the query on all fields detected in the mapping that can be queried.
+`all_fields`| Perform the query on all fields detected in the mapping that can be queried.
 Will be used by default when the `_all` field is disabled and no `default_field` is specified index settings, and no `fields` are specified.

 ##### Simple Query String Syntax